 Te Rangihaeata executed Police Magistrate Henry Thompson, Captain Arthur Wakefield and several other captives, probably using his pātītī, a tomahawk made from trade axe-heads.
 In all, 22 settlers lost their lives that day, at least half of which left families behind.
 It struck fear into the hearts of the small settler town of Nelson, which was only established the previous year, and was the first major conflict of its type following the Treaty of Waitangi in 1840.
 Although it wasn’t to be the last.

-When Te Rauparaha was interviewed by Governor Fitzroy nearly a year after the incident at Waikanae, he said:
+When Te Rauparaha was interviewed by Governor Fitzroy on 12 February 1844, nearly a year after the incident at Waikanae, he said:

 “Land was the foundation of all their troubles.
 The Europeans say it is theirs, but who says so besides themselves.
 The Tory came to Port Nicholson, and that was the commencement of the evil.”